Barringtonia edulis

 Barringtonia edulis is a species of tree with edible fruits from the southwestern Pacific region, being found on Fiji and Vanuatu.
 Common names include cut nut, pao nut, boxfruit tree, heart tree, and yum-yum tree.
+It was first described in 1866 by Berthold Carl Seeman.

-In Fiji, it is known as vutu (also used for Barringtonia asiatica), vutukala, kutuvala and vana.
+In Fiji, it is known as vutu (term also used for Barringtonia asiatica), vutukala, kutuvala and vana.

 Description

 Barringtonia edulis is a little-branched evergreen tree growing to a height of about 18 m.
 The trunk is up to 40 cm in diameter and has smooth, greyish-brown bark.
 The large, glossy green leaves grow in clusters at the ends of the branches.
 They have short petioles and are up to 45 cm long and 18 cm broad.
 The leaf blades are simple, oblong-elliptical and entire, with slightly undulating margins, prominent veins and acute apexes.

 The inflorescence is a terminal, dangling raceme up to 80 cm long.
 The central rachis bears a spiral arrangement of small, closely-packed tubular flowers with globose, reddish-brown calyces tipped by two to four red lobes, four squarish white petals, a projecting boss of stamens and a single, long style.
 The fruits are oblong berries with persistent calyces, up to 10 cm long, with densely matted short hairs, greyish-green, becoming reddish or purplish as they ripen.